olivervorasai/vee-validate-inputs/docs/guide/input-text.md

 ## Types

-As `InputText` is designed to be used with text and number related input types.
+`InputText` is designed to be used with text and number related input types.
 There is no visual different between these more specific types and the standard `text` type.

 ```html
 <InputText label="Number" name="number" type="number" />